majafrankowska/majafrankowska/README.md

 - 👋 Hi, I’m @majafrankowska
-- 👀 I’m interested in Software Development and Cybersecurity
+- 💻 I'm studying Computer Science at Polish-Japanese Academy of Information Technology
-- 🌃 I’m currently learning SQL, Python and Web development
+- ✨ I'm open to new job oppurtunities and collaborating on projects
-- 📚 I'm studying Computer Science at Polish-Japanese Academy of Information Technology
+- 👀 I’m interested in App and Web Development, Cybersecurity and Datascience
-- 📫 I'm open to new job oppurtunities and collaborating on projects
+- 🌱 I’m currently learning SQL, Python and C++

 <!---